JAMelendezD/TensorFlow/index.md

   <img width="800" src="./media/xkcd.png">
 </p>

-The folder CDP consists of a bigger model with cats, dogs and persons.
-The network was optimized on a gpu with enough parameters so it has a consistent frame rate in a raspberry pi.
-The main purpose is to run camara.ipynb as a .py file in the raspberry with a webcam.
-The output is live video that classifies the given input into the categories.
+As we can see our cat-dog network is optimized for performing better results that the raspberry network this is simply because of computation power.
+Since for the raspberry proyect we expect to determine Persons, cats and dogs from live video using a logitech camera, due to limitations in the processing power we design a small network compared to the cat-dog to achieve higher framerates in the rapberry.
+The main purpose is to run camara.ipynb as a .py file in the raspberry Pi with a webcam, to get live video that classifies the given input into the categories.
 (It was trained with persons doing actions such as applauding, writing, etc).